Spectral-partitioned Kohn-Sham density functional theory: sp DFT-HEG for high-temperature applications

 We now have all the ingredients for implementing the spDFT-HEG total free energy functional \eq{eq:F_SP}, in an existing NCPP code.
 Inserting Eqs.~(\ref{eq:G}) and~(\ref{eq:egas}) into \eq{eq:H^h_general}, the effective Hamiltonian in the high-energy spectral region $\hat{H}^h$ can be expressed as

 with

 It is noteworthy that the expression for $\hat{H}^h$ in \eq{eq:H^h}, containing the nonlocal potential $U_1^{h}$ is more general than the intuitive ansatz (see \eq{eq:H_g}) made in previous publications \cite{Zhang, Abinit}.
 In fact in their original paper, Zhang {\it et al.} \cite{Zhang} note that nonlocal pseudopotentials at high energies cause an energy-dependent contribution to the potential energy, which leads to a small error if neglected.
 While this error is indeed small, the inclusion of \eq{eq:H^h} in its entirety is necessary for a full variational treatment.
 Furthermore, its incorporation introduces insignificant computational overhead.
-Finally, it should be emphasized that the Hamiltonian for the high-energy partition \eq{eq:H^h}, has been derived rigorously without any presumptions other than the variational principle, and also without any of its components ever having been explicitly treated as variational degrees of freedom.
+Finally, it should be emphasized that the Hamiltonian for the high-energy partition \eq{eq:H^h}, has been derived rigorously without any presumptions other than the variational principle.

-we have rigorously reconstructed the HEG Hamiltonian for the high-energy partition with the alignment potential $U_0^{AE}$ derived variationally without ever treating it explicitly as a variational degree of freedom.

 Let us now proceed to discuss forces and stresses.
-It was shown in subsection~\ref{sec:forces} that in general the expression for forces can be decomposed into separate spectral contributions, see \eq{eq:forcedecomp}, and after examining \eq{eq:F^h}, it is straightforward to conclude that the contribution to forces from spDFT-HEG vanishes.
+It was shown in section~\ref{sec:forces} that in general the expression for forces can be decomposed into separate spectral contributions, see \eq{eq:forcedecomp}, and after examining \eq{eq:F^h}, it is straightforward to conclude that the contribution to forces from spDFT-HEG vanishes.
 In contrast, there are finite contributions to stresses.
 These arise from the kinetic energy, as well as the nonlocal pseudooptential $V_{NL}$ terms.

 Due to the uniformity of the HEG, it can only contribute to hydrostatic pressure, and thus in the following, we derive expressions for the excess pressure $\Delta P_{gas}$ originating from these additional contributions.
 Hence we have